Skip to main content

 Context and Objective

-NIRO are seeking individuals with expertise in one or several areas across a range of fields to provide advice to Government.
-The following provide examples of the areas in which expertise is sought, the list is not intended to be exhaustive and NIRO invite expressions of interest from experts with specialisms in areas not listed but where they feel Government may benefit from provision within the remit of NIRAB outlined.
-NIRO will also be seeking to select suitable candidates for the Board from outside of the nuclear sector.
+NIRAB is an expert advisory board convened by NIRO to provide independent advice to Government.
+NIRAB seeks to appoint a diverse range of individuals with broad interest and experience across all aspects of the nuclear fuel cycle as well as individuals who are experts in specialisms related to the sector.
+The following table provides examples of the areas in which expertise is sought, the list is not intended to be exhaustive and we invite expressions of interest from experts with specialisms in areas not listed but where they feel Government may benefit from provision within the remit of NIRAB outlined:

 The impact and delivery of Government’s nuclear net-zero innovation programme